bertmad3400/OSINTprofiles/README.md

 differences in modern websites in a managable way that doesn't involve to much boilerplate code.

+## What are OSINT JS injections?
+Before getting to the profiles themselves, we will have to quickly go over the OSINT JS injections.
+Where profiles are used to specify where to find certain informations on newssites, JS injections are Javascript scripts that will run on the site after it has been loaded in Selenium, but before the source code is scraped.
+This allows for possibilities like automatically scrolling down to load dynamically loaded content, or maybe to push a "Read More" button to reveal the whole article for scraping.

+## How can you create a JS injection?
+JS injections are simply vanilla Javascript, and as such you can simply create a script, give it a ".js" file extension and put it in the OSINTJSInjection folder to be able to use it when scraping, but there is hovewer a single caveat.
+Your script should start with setting "document.osinterReady" to false, and end with changing it to true.
+This way OSINTer will know to wait for the completion of your script, though keep in mind that this also means you shouldn't create scripts that take more than at max a few minuttes to run, to prevent scraping taking too long.

 ## What is a profile?
 OSINT'er is a project aiming at building an generic webscraping engine, for collecting and curating information and articles from a whole range of news